Arctic fox (Vulpes lagopus)

 |Dens Adventdalen and Sassendalen||%||Norwegian Polar Institute||22||30.3||38||40||12||35||9.95||37||28||24.7||9.85||21||33||25||19||33||19||48||36||39||33||24||55||25|

-- Fixed wildlife cameras near the dens.
+- Automatic cameras (game cameras) at the dens.

 Continuous observation of each den are performed using monocular and telescopes from fixed locations for at least 2 hours or until adult foxes visit the den.
 If no cubs are observed, the den is inspected.
 Fresh prey remains and faeces are then used as indication of the den being used.

 The foxes may move the cubs or divide them cubs between several dens.
 This may result in too many litters being recorded in an area.
 To reduce this error, the monitoring should be carried out as early as possible, but that can also lead to underestimating the number of dens as some litters are born late.

 Litter sizes can also be underestimated because all the cubs from one den are rarely outside the den at the same time.
 To reduce the errors, the personnel try postpone the registration until after the adult foxes have visited the den, if this is practical.
 The use of camera boxes at the dens reduces this underestimation.

 Mortality in cubs during the denning period varies from one year to another, and can also influence data on litter size.

 Since 2012, wildlife cameras have been used to validate the observation method and give more reliable cub numbers in each den.

 Adequate training of personnel is provided by a responsible person at the Norwegian Polar Institute.

 Information about the sites can be found in the Norwegian Polar Institute's arctic fox den database.
 This information is exempt from public disclosure.

 Reference level: The reference level for the arctic fox can be defined as a relatively stable population with some interannual variations.